 Family Housing and University Apartments

-The Office of University Housing maintains four apartment complexes and a limited number of houses for approximately 500 students and their families.
+The Office of University Housing maintains four apartment communities and a limited number of houses for approximately 500 students and their families.
 Accommodation in Family Housing and University Apartments is open to full-time students.
-One complex offers single-dwelling units for graduate students; other housing may be occupied by graduate or undergraduate students who are over twenty-one and are either married, in a domestic partnership, or have minor children.
+One building offers single-dwelling units for graduate students; other housing may be occupied by graduate or undergraduate students who are over twenty-one and are either married, in a domestic partnership, or have minor children.
 Other UO students who are at least twenty-one years old are also eligible.
 For most units, preference is given first to students with at least one minor child, second to students who are married or in a legal domestic partnership, and finally to students who are at least twenty-one years of age.

 Apartments and houses are unfurnished, although each unit is equipped with a stove and a refrigerator.
-On-site laundry facilities are available in apartment complexes, and hook-ups are available in most houses.
-Some complexes include Internet service with the rent.
+On-site laundry facilities are available in apartment community, and hook-ups are available in most houses.
+Some buildings include Internet service with the rent.
 In addition, some apartment communities have playgrounds, recreation rooms, child-care programs, and recycling facilities.
-Residents often plan community activities.

-Rental rates vary by complex or house, based on size and amenities.
+Rental rates vary by community or house, based on size and amenities.
 Occupancy limits are based on the number of bedrooms and the number of people in the household.
 There are a limited number of units that can accommodate three UO students; otherwise, no more than two adults may reside in a single unit.
 Rates for 2013–14 will be available online when they have been approved.

 |Studio to five bedrooms||$462–$1,050|

 Students must first apply for admission to the University of Oregon.
 Within a few weeks of applying, graduate applicants automatically receive information on housing and the application process.
 Undergraduate applicants are mailed family housing information on request.
 Students also may apply online via DuckWeb or print an application form from the housing website.
 Students do not need to be accepted to the University of Oregon before submitting a housing application.
 However, the Office of University Housing cannot process applications for students who have not yet applied for admission or do not meet eligibility requirements at the time of application submission.
 To be eligible for a housing assignment, students must be enrolled and maintain full-time status at the university.
 Applications for Family Housing and University Apartments must be accompanied by a $50 nonrefundable application fee.
-A $75 security deposit and prorated first month’s rent are required at the time of assignment.
+A $75 security deposit and a $350 prepayment toward the first month’s rent are required at the time the offer is accepted.